Parallel voting

 A diagram of a common mixed system using parallel voting.
-The local tier (here FPTP) and the list tier have no interaction.
+The local tier (here FPTP) and the list tier have no compensation.

 In political science, parallel voting or superposition refers to the use of two or more electoral systems to elect different members of a legislature.
-More precisely, an electoral system is a superposition if it is a mixture of at least two tiers, which do not interact with each other in any way; one portion of a legislature is elected using one method, while another portion is elected using a different method, with all voters participating in both.
-Thus, the final results are produced by filling the seats using each system separately based on the votes, then adding the two sets of results together.
+More precisely, an electoral system is a superposition if it is a mixture of at least two tiers; one portion of a legislature is elected using one method, while another portion is elected using a different method, with all voters participating in both.
+Thus, the final results are produced by filling the seats using each system separately based on the votes, with the separate groups of elected members meeting together in one chamber.

 A system is called fusion (not to be confused with electoral fusion) or majority bonus, if it is an independent mixture of two system without two tiers.
 Superposition (parallel voting) is also not the same as "coexistence", in which different districts in the same election use different systems.
 Superposition, fusion and coexistence are distinct from dependent mixed electoral systems like compensatory (corrective) and conditional systems.

-Most often, parallel voting involves combining a winner-take-all system with party-list proportional representation (PR).
-While first-preference plurality with PR is the most common pairing in parallel voting, many other combinations are possible.
+Most often, parallel voting involves the use of two separate systems to elect two separate groups of members, such as a winner-take-all system with party-list proportional representation (PR).
+First-past-the-post voting alongside PR is a common pairing in parallel voting, but many other combinations are possible.

 The proportion of list seats compared to total seats ranges widely; for example 30% in Taiwan, 37.5% in Japan and 68.7% in Armenia.
-Parallel voting is used in both national parliaments and local governments in Taiwan, Lithuania, Russia, Argentina, and other countries, making it relatively common among the world's electoral systems.

-Definition

-In parallel voting, voters cast two (or more) votes, one for each method the system contains.
-However, these votes do not interact in any way: the vote in one method has no effect on the calculation of seats in the other methods.